 Toe Injuries & Toe Pain

 Hammer toe is a condition which causes one or more of the smaller toes to become bent upwards.
-The toe can be straightened but if ignored may become a permanent deformity.
+The toe can be straightened but if ignored, it may become a permanent deformity.
+This toe injury is often caused by wearing shoes that are too small as they force the toes into a shortened position which makes them bend upwards.
+Correcting this injury early on is key to making a full recovery.

-Broken toes can be painful and usually occur as a result of severe impact or trauma to one of the phalanges bones which make up the toes although a stress fracture can occur gradually over time.
+Broken toes can be painful and usually occur as a result of severe impact or trauma to one of the phalanges bones which make up the toes.
+However, it is possible that a stress fracture can occur gradually over time.
+The big toe and the little toe are the most commonly fractured as they are the most exposed, and rest is the key method of recovery.

 When should I see a doctor?